abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ![Screenshot (2070)](https://user-images.githubusercontent.com/120498080/207825343-2fa69e41-a876-4a59-8982-9898858ec658.png)

 #### Report Utilazation
-- It basic aly tells about the area report
+- It basic aly tells about the area report.
 - e.g - it shows us how many resources has been utilized in the FPGA
 ![Screenshot (2071)](https://user-images.githubusercontent.com/120498080/207827717-1e2d4d97-c7d2-49d3-8d4b-9eeea1413900.png)